Understanding the Achievement Gap

 Additionally, research tells us that a child's vocabulary at age three predicts language and reading skills at ages 9-10, about the time they're finishing third grade.
 In turn, third grade reading scores strongly predict high school graduation.

-Inspired by this research, our founder Terry Paul created the LENA device as a means of giving parents and caregivers objective feedback on exactly how much they talk with children.
+Inspired by this research, LENA's founder Terry Paul created the LENA device as a means of giving parents, teachers, and caregivers objective feedback on exactly how much they talk with children.
+Just like with healthy food, this “language nutrition” benefits every child, regardless of their background.

-By teaching caregivers about the importance of interactive talk and equipping them with practical strategies to increase conversations every day, our mission is to close the “early talk gap” — and consequently the achievement gap – for good.
+By teaching caregivers about the importance of interactive talk and equipping them with practical strategies to increase conversations every day, our mission is to close the "early talk gap" for good.

 Proving the Power of Talk: 10 Years of Research on the Impact of Language on Young Children